aws-deepracer-community/deepracer-genai-workshop/README.md

 ### Getting started with the lab

 - Open the Sagemaker Studio notebook which you set up during the environment setup
-- In the file browser navigate to lab 2.
+- In the file browser navigate to lab 2 by opening the folder '02_stabledifussion'

   ![open_lab2_notebook](readme-images/open_lab2_notebook.png)

 - Click on the Jupyter Notebook "00_stablediffusion.ipynb", a Set up notebook environment window opens.
-Select Image: Data Science 3.0 and Kernel: Python 3.
+Select Image: Data Science 3.0 and Kernel: Python 3, Instance Type: ml.m5.large, Start-up script: No script.
+Then press the 'Select' button.

   ![WSS-NotebookSetup01_03 (1)](readme-images/WSS-NotebookSetuplab2.png)